 If your company manufactures/produces the steel raw material used to manufacture the goods, describe this process and provide a flowchart of this production process.
+No, my company is not a steel raw material manufacturer.
+We always purchase steel raw material from local Chinese market.

-2. Complete the spreadsheet entitled 'Production' within the HRS Exporter Questionnaire - accompanying spreadsheet provided alongside this questionnaire.
+2. Complete the spreadsheet entitled 'Production' within the deep drawn stainless steel sinks Exporter Questionnaire - accompanying spreadsheet provided alongside this questionnaire.